-We hope you've enjoyed the "18 Angles" light eBook, which is also part of the
+We hope you've enjoyed the 9 of 18 angles above, which are also part of the

 "Horse Racing Angles" eBook that sells for just $10.95 (3 eBook Combo in One)!

-For much bigger Exacta payoffs, purchase our "Exacta Gold" ebook for $4.95 (it's
+For much bigger Exacta payoffs, purchase our "Exacta Gold" ebook for $7.95 OR the

 "Horse Racing Angles" 3 eBook Combo Pack for $10.95 - BOTH the eBook and the